PAULA REGO & REBECCA SCOTT

 About the artists

-Dame Paula Rego, DBE (born 1935, Portugal), is a visual artist particularly known for her paintings and prints based on storybooks.
+Dame Paula Rego, DBE (born 1935, Portugal, died 2022, London), is a visual artist particularly known for her paintings and prints based on storybooks.
 Her work often reflects feminism, coloured by folk-themes from her native Portugal.

 Rego studied at the Slade School of Fine Art and was an exhibiting member of the London Group.
 She was the first artist-in-residence at the National Gallery in London and has a museum of her work, Casa das Histórias, in Portugal.
 She lives and works in London.
 Paula Rego is represented by Marlborough Gallery.